Want to know a bit more about Little pink typewriter – the person, the brand, the business?

-When sometime tells me their story and their goals and I can turn those thoughts / ideas into words onto a website or into marketing collateral that resonates with them, it’s very satisfying.
+When someone tells me their story and their goals and I can turn those thoughts / ideas into words onto a website or into marketing collateral that resonates with them, it’s very satisfying.

 When I see a client’s LinkedIn stats go from “red” to “green”, with 300% increase in followers or engagement, it’s also a big w’hoo!

 I also love transforming clunky, technical copy into clear, concise messages.
-I’ve worked with engineers / STEM professionals for years and it’s still really satisfying seeing that transformation of “what they’re trying to say” into “what they really are saying”.
+I’ve worked with engineers / STEM professionals for years and it’s still really satisfying seeing that transformation of “what they’re saying” to “what they want to say”.
 And when clients say “Oh!
 That’s what I was trying to say”, it’s pretty cool.

 What aspects of your work do you struggle with?

-Quoting can also be tricky as you can never be exactly sure how long something will take, and I always invest up-front in the first draft.
+Quoting can also be tricky as you can never be sure how long something will take, and I always invest up front in the first draft.
 I basically try to write a “perfect” (nothing in life or business is perfect!) first draft, but you never know what the client feedback will be.